humzah-77/Voice-Recognition-IOT-Controller-Monitor-V1/README.md

 **My code has the clientID/Secret omited along with any thingID and PropertyID**

 This project is *LUCY* a prototype Python software that controls my Arduino tasks using voice recognition and the Arduino cloud API.
+This project currently controls my other IOT projects.
+You cna find wiring diagrams on my other repositories

 # What is used<img width="562" alt="Screen Shot 2021-12-01 at 2 31 40 AM" src="https://user-images.githubusercontent.com/58381410/144190836-588f6000-48ea-4f21-9058-93159d5aa88d.png">